Dobrzyń Land: Miscellanea

-The region has numerous lakes and descendants of yeomanry (drobna szlachta, similar as Mazovia), thus there are multiple palaces and historic manor houses in the region.
-There are eight towns in the region: Bobrowniki, Golub-Dobrzyń, Górzno, Kikół, Lipno, Skępe, Rypin and the historic capital Dobrzyń nad Wisłą.
-Cities of Toruń and Włocławek, as well as towns of Ciechocinek and Sierpc, lie just besides its border.
-Its oldest officially crowned sanctuary of Our Lady is Skępe; another is Obory.
+The region has numerous lakes and descendants of yeomanry (drobna szlachta, similar to Mazovia); thus, there are multiple palaces and historic manor houses.
+There are eight towns in the region: Bobrowniki, Golub-Dobrzyń, Górzno, Kikół, Lipno, Skępe, Rypin, and the historic capital Dobrzyń nad Wisłą.
+The cities of Toruń and Włocławek, as well as the towns of Ciechocinek and Sierpc, lie just beyond its border.
+Its oldest officially crowned sanctuary of Our Lady is in Skępe; another is in Obory.
 Ecclesiastically, it is divided between the dioceses of Włocławek and Płock.
-After 1793, it has been part of administrative units with the capital in Płock and Warsaw; since 1938 it belonged to Toruń and Włocławek.
+After 1793, it was part of administrative units with capitals in Płock and Warsaw; since 1938 it has belonged to Toruń and Włocławek.
 Dialectologically, it is usually adjoined to Chełmno Land.
-Therefore, it is considered as the transitory subregion between three neighbouring regions of Kuyavia, Mazovia and Chełmno Land, with which it had close historical ties at various times.
+Therefore, it is considered a transitory subregion between the three neighbouring regions of Kuyavia, Mazovia, and Chełmno Land, with which it had close historical ties at various times.

-In Szafarnia, there is a historic manor house, place of stay of Fryderyk Chopin during his 1824 and 1825 summer vacations, which now hosts a museum dedicated to the composer.
+In Szafarnia there is a historic manor house where Fryderyk Chopin stayed during his 1824 and 1825 summer vacations; it now hosts a museum dedicated to the composer.
 There are ruins of medieval castles in Złotoria and Bobrowniki.